traefik/traefik-hub-helm-chart/README.md

 helm upgrade --install traefik-hub traefik/traefik-hub
 ```

 You can customize the installation with a `values` file.
-Complete documentation on all parameters is in the [default file](./traefik-hub/values.yaml).
+ Find the complete documentation on all parameters is in the [default value file](./traefik-hub/values.yaml).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>